Garry Moore

-After being diagnosed with throat cancer in 1976, Moore retired from the broadcasting industry, making only a few rare television appearances.
+After being diagnosed with throat cancer in 1976, Moore retired from broadcasting, making only a few rare television appearances.
 He spent the last years of his life in Hilton Head, South Carolina and at his summer home in Northeast Harbor in Maine.
-He died on November 28, 1993, at the age of 78.

 Early life and radio career

 Moore was born on January 31, 1915, in Baltimore, Maryland, the son of Mason P. Morfit and Mary L. (née Harris) Morfit.
-He attended Baltimore City College (actually a high school), but dropped out to pursue a career in radio and writing.
+He attended The Baltimore City College (an all-boys, selective / specialized "magnet" public high school).
+Morfit/Moore's alma mater has a notable reputation (still does in the 2020s) and is the third oldest public secondary school in America, founded 1839).
+During his City College years he was very active in theater and drama/comedy/musical programs and was often written about in the school's publications.
+But he dropped out before graduation to pursue a career in the relatively new radio medium.

+Decades later in 1971 he returned to his hometown for a nostalgic tour and interviews in the other local daily paper 'The Sun' for a Sunday magazine photo-spread and the City College student newspaper 'The Collegian'.

-Beginning in 1937, he worked for Baltimore radio station WBAL as an announcer, writer and actor/comedian.
-He used his birth name until 1940, when, while on the air announcing Club Matinee hosted by Ransom Sherman at NBC, Chicago, Sherman held a radio contest to find a more easily pronounceable one.
-"Garry Moore" was the winning entry, which was submitted by a woman from Pittsburgh who received a prize of $100.
+Beginning in 1937, Morfit worked for the Baltimore radio station WBAL, owned by the Hearst Corporation and affiliated with NBC's Red Network, as an announcer, writer and actor/comedian.
+He moved on to the network within a few years, becoming an announcer on the Red Network's Chicago-based program Club Matinee.
+The show's host, Ransom Sherman, held a contest to find a more easily pronounceable name for the young Baltimore announcer.
+"Garry Moore" was the winning entry, which was submitted by a woman from Pittsburgh who received a prize from the show of $100.
+So "T. Garrison Morfit" was known forever after as "Garry Moore".

-It was on Club Matinee where he met his long-time friend and broadcasting partner Durward Kirby.
+It was on the Club Matinee program where he first met his long-time friend and broadcasting partner Durward Kirby.

-Moore headed Talent, Ltd., a variety program on Sunday afternoons in 1941.
-In the years that followed, Moore appeared on numerous network radio shows.
-He started out as an announcer and then as support for broadcast personalities, one of whom was Jimmy Durante.
+Moore headed Talent, Ltd., another variety program on Sunday afternoons in 1941.
+In the following years, Moore became more popular and appeared on numerous network radio shows.

-From 1943 to 1947, Durante and Moore had a joint show with Moore as the straight man.
-Impressed with his ability to interact with audiences, CBS offered him his own show.
-Starting in 1949, the one-hour daytime variety show The Garry Moore Show aired on CBS.
-Moore briefly returned to radio as host of NBC's Monitor in 1969.
+For four years during the war-time and post-war era years 1943 to 1947, Jimmy Durante and Moore had a joint variety/comedy show The Durante-Moore Show with Moore as the "straight man" in a comedy act and Durante shelling out the jokes and one-liner jabs.
+Impressed with his ability to interact with audiences, the Columbia Broadcasting System (CBS) offered him his own TV show.
+In 1949, the one-hour daytime variety show The Garry Moore Show began airing on CBS.
+Moore briefly returned on-air to radio two decades later as host of NBC's Monitor the long-running daily news / features program on NBC Radio News network in 1969.